anjalipathania994-cmd/Customer-Funnel-Analysis/README.md

 The **Customer Funnel Analysis Project** successfully transformed raw customer data into meaningful business insights using Python, MySQL, and Power BI.

 This project demonstrates:

-* Data Cleaning using Pandas
+- Data Cleaning using MySQL
-* Exploratory Data Analysis
+- Exploratory Data Analysis using Pandas
-* SQL-based Customer Analysis
+- Data Visualization using Matplotlib & Seaborn
-* Interactive Dashboard Development
+- Interactive Dashboard Development in Power BI
-* Business Insight Generation
+- Business Insight Generation

 The analysis helped identify customer behavior patterns, funnel drop-off stages, conversion trends, and engagement insights.
 Overall, this project highlights the importance of data-driven decision-making in improving customer experience and conversion performance.